 Broken expense reporting at small businesses

-Reporting expenses shouldn’t be daunting.
-However, the sheer lack of processes or ambiguity around existing processes makes it tedious for employees.
+Reporting business expenses shouldn’t be daunting.
+However, the sheer lack of processes or ambiguity around existing processes makes it frustrating for employees.
 To aggravate the consequences, long reimbursement cycles hamper the overall employee experience.

 Here’s how expense reporting pans out for an employee at a small business today: